tardate/LittleArduinoProjects/Electronics101/Oscillators/SchmittOscillator/README.md

 The oscillating output from the inverter is used to drive the base of a general-purpose NPN transistor, switching a LED on and off in turn.
 The transistor is used to isolate the 74LS14 from the load, as it is not designed to directly handle any significant current.

-Here's a sample trace recorded using [PlotNValues (a simple Processing sketch)](../../processing/PlotNValues) to read the data collected by the [SchmittOscillator.ino](./SchmittOscillator.ino) program.
+Here's a sample trace recorded using [LEAP#090 PlotNValues (a simple Processing sketch)](../../playground/PlotNValues) to read the data collected by the [SchmittOscillator.ino](./SchmittOscillator.ino) program.
 The lower trace is the input, and the upper trace is the output of the inverter: